 A go kart safety flag would be nice to install on the back of the kart.
 The flags that I have seen on some karts just bolt through a hole.
 You would weld on a tab on the back of the kart and bolt the flag onto it.
 The size of the hole would depend on which flag you get.

-Here is an Ebay link to a go kart flag list so you can see what I am talking about.
+Here is an Amazon link to a go kart flag list so you can see what I am talking about.

 - go kart flag pro: visibility – others can see you 🙂